DrHardReset/RoMi/README.md

 Just download the RoMi app, insert the midi implementation PDF and you're good to go!
 (Because I do not own the rights to the Roland PDFs, you need to download them yourself)

-The app is tested for Roland AX-Edge but should work with RD-88, RD-2000 and FANTOM-06/07/08, too.
+The app is tested for Roland AX-Edge only, but should generally work with the following devices:
+- AX-Edge
+- RD-88
+- RD-2000
+- FANTOM-06/07/08
+- FA-06/07/08

 RoMi is licensed under the [GPLv3 License][license-link].